Most Common Problems

 Even if a debt collector violates the FDCPA in trying to collect a debt, the debt does not go away if you owe it.

-You can use our Find an Attorney directory to find a NACA attorney in your area.
+Searh our Find An Attorney directory to find a NACA attorney who handles debt collection issues in your area.